 A contemporary flying carpet fleet, Turkish Airlines whisks some more than 60 million passengers a year to more than 300 international and domestic destinations in clean, modern, comfortable airplanes.
 One of the fastest-growing airlines in Europe, Turkey's national carrier has been named "Best Airline in Europe" multiple times by Skytrax.
 Turkish Airlines' gateway is modern Ataturk Airport in Istanbul.

-Turkish Airlines flies nonstop to North American gateways in New York, Chicago, Washington DC, Los Angeles, Houston and Boston.
-Depending on the equipment, planes carry 312 or 337 passengers in Business/ Comfort Class/ Economy sections.
-The oldest planes flown between Turkey and the USA are five years old, and appear well maintained.
+Turkish Airlines flies nonstop to North American gateways in New York, Chicago, Washington DC, Los Angeles, Houston, and Boston.
+The fleet consists of B777-300 ERs, A330-300s, A330-200s, A340-300s, A321-200s and a few other models.
+Depending on the equipment, most planes carry 312 or 337 passengers in Business/ Comfort Class/ Economy sections.
+The oldest craft flown between Turkey and the USA are still relatively young and appear well maintained.
 We weren't certain whether it was the pilots' skill or the advanced equipment — perhaps both — but takeoff and landing were exceptionally smooth and quiet.

 We were fortunate to meet Turkish Airlines' amiable head chef Christian Reisenegger on our JFK-to-IST flight and wondered how he turns out such flavorful fare in a minuscule kitchen.
 Answer: Items are cooked on the ground, heated (but not microwaved) in the air.

 How civilized it is to fly business class on Turkish Airlines!
 After takeoff, a personalized menu with multiple choices is distributed for passengers to select dinner and breakfast items for the next day.